EconomistDigitalSolutions/aws-key-rotator/README.md

    - [NewKeyHandler](#NewKeyHandler)

 # Overview
-`aws-key-rotator` provides functionality for rotating AWS Access Keys with customised handling for propagating a newly created key.
+`aws-key-rotator` provides functionality for rotating AWS Access Keys with user-defined handling for propagating a newly created key.
+This allows easier automation of key rotation for required services

 A typical usage example is automatically updating the Access Keys for a project's CI/CD service.

+## Key Rotation
+The key rotation performed by `aws-key-rotator` follows the below steps:
+1. Get all existing keys for an IAM User.
+2. Create a new Access Key.
+3. Propagate the new Access Key using the custom [NewKeyHandler](#NewKeyHandler) function.
+4. Delete all existing keys (except the newly created key).

+If any of the above steps fail then the [KeyRotator](#KeyRotator) will perform some clean-up as described in [Error Handling](#Error-Handling).

 # Usage
 ## Pre-Requisites
 1. The User(s) that you wish to rotate Access Keys for must be set up in AWS IAM.
 2. The User(s) must have at most 1 active Access Key.
-3. The code that calls KeyRotator must have IAM permissions to perform the following actions for the required User(s):
+3. The code that uses [KeyRotator](#KeyRotator) must have IAM permissions to perform the following actions for the required User(s):
     ```
     iam:ListAccessKeys
     iam:DeleteAccessKey